 - Coordinate additional services including pharmacy, laboratory, rehabilitation, and diagnostic imaging

-- Guide you on how to be more actively involved in your healthcare
+- Guide the patient on how to be more actively involved in healthcare

 The Role of the PCMH Team:

-In a medical home, you and your team will work together on what is most important to you.
+In a medical home, the patient's team will work together on what is most important.

-- Answer questions and help you understand your healthcare needs
+- Answer questions to help understand healthcare needs

-- Address your health concerns and guide you in the best way to deal with them
+- Address health concerns and guide in the best way

-- Coordinate help from medical specialists and support you along the way
+- Coordinate help from medical specialists to support along the way

 - Supervise and manage chronic or high risk conditions, such as diabetes or anticoagulation.

-- Work with you to create a comprehensive Plan of Care to improve the quality of your healthcare:
+- Work to create a comprehensive Plan of Care to improve the quality of healthcare

-- Coordinated with your Primary Care Provider, other providers like specialists, your pharmacy, and outpatient services
+- Coordinated with the primary care provider, to connect other providers like specialists, pharmacy, and outpatient services

-- A connection to your healthcare team’s contact information and treatment history
+- A connection to the healthcare team’s contact information and treatment history

-For your Plan of Care to be successful, be sure to:
+For a Plan of Care to be successful, be sure to:

-- Share your medical history with the team
+- Share the medical history with the team

-- Provide a current list of all medications that you are taking, including prescription, over-the-counter, vitamins, supplements, herbal and homeopathic remedies
+- Provide a current list of all medications being taken, including prescription, over-the-counter, vitamins, supplements, herbal and homeopathic remedies

-- Make sure your team knows the names of any other healthcare professionals that you see
+- Make sure the team knows the names of any other healthcare professionals seen

 - Actively participate in self-management goals and activities